zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/2provision/provision.md

   ![Select any of the PeopleSoft images to install](./images/marketplace1.png " ")

-4. In the instance page select the PeopleSoft HCM Update Image Demo version and then select the compartment you made earlier.
+4. In the instance page, select the PeopleSoft HCM Update Image Demo version and then select the compartment you made earlier.
 Then click ***Launch Instance***

   ![Select the desired compartment then select Launch Instance](./images/marketplace2.png " ")